Rusty Tubs

 Two Bitts

-Pete Stockwell and Dave Ellis, one time Double Trouble and Forebitter (for those with long memories) have reformed as 2 Bitts.
-They’ll sing and play anything that’s remotely connected with the water!
+Pete Stockwell and Dave Ellis, one time Double Trouble and Forebitter (for those with long memories!) have reformed as Two Bitts.
+They sing and play anything that’s remotely connected with water!

 Swinging the Lead